About Bioidentical Hormones

 When should I consider using bioidentical hormones?

-In general, your body’s natural hormones start to decline after your mid-20s and hormone imbalance symptoms frequently presents itself by your mid-30s.
-Men and women often start replacing hormones between the ages of 35 and 40.
+In general, your body’s natural hormones typically start to decline after age 35.
+Men and women often start replacing hormones between the ages of 35 and 50.
 If you are experiencing symptoms of hormone imbalance, it is best to seek testing and treatment as soon as possible.
 Delays in addressing hormone imbalance can affect future health and quality of life.

 What are the ingredients of bioidentical hormones?